September 29, 2007

 Looking up from the bottom of the ravine.

-I have to use my headlamp a short distance to Spruce Ledge Camp.
 There are several groups of weekend hikers camped in the area, three of which own dogs.
 Most are quite settled in for the night as I arrive in the cold darkness.
-The lower level of the shelter is full, but the upper level is empty, save for a young man reading a book by headlamp – a lone northbound LT hiker.
-He tells me in what direction to find the spring.
+The lower level of the shelter is full but the upper level is empty, save for a young man reading a book by headlamp – a lone northbound LT hiker.
+He tells me in what direction to find the spring in the darkness.

-And now at the end of a long day, I realize that my water filter – the pump I use to purify my drinking water – is no longer in my pack .
-I used it this morning, and must have left it behind – some fifteen miles away.
+And now at the end of a long day I realize that my water filter – the pump I use to purify my drinking water – is no longer in my pack.
+I used it this morning, and must have left it behind… some fifteen miles away.
 I go through all my belongings in the dark, again and again, but to no avail.

 I cook a full pot of macaroni and cheese, and eat in silence by the light of my headlamp.
-The clearing weather should make for a chilly night.